TVR 31200: Government & Media

 The GAO investigates and reports on the use of government funds for Congress.
 Full text copies of the reports are available by searching the site.
 Researches how Congress is spending on programs.

 Congressional Research Service (CRS) provides background reports to Congress yet they were not distributed to government document collections.
 Citizens had to write their Congressional representatives to obtain copies.
-The CRS Archives of the Federation of American Scientists site has indexed and posted copies of these valuable documents.
+This site collects those documents.

 Citation: Chicago/Bluebook Guide